dswatson/prePSORT/Scripts/Response_Script.md

 <img src="Response_Script_files/figure-markdown_github/qq-1.png" style="display: block; margin: auto;" />
 </p>

-With the exception of nonlesional skin at week 1, these plots suggest a reasonable distribution of *p*-values across the various tissue-times examined in our study.
+With the exception of lesional skin at baseline and nonlesional skin at week 1, these plots suggest a reasonable distribution of *p*-values across the various tissue-times examined in our study.
 In fact, taken together with our relatively low number of genes declared differentially expressed at 10% FDR, these QQ plots indicate that there are probably a large number of false negatives among our results.
-The early deviation of observed from expected *p*-values in nonlesional skin at week 1 is probably due to the small sample size.
+The early deviation of observed from expected *p*-values in some contrasts is probably due to the small sample size.
 A larger study would likely identify far more genes associated with response and iron out the early wobbles in these QQ plots.

 Spearman Correlations
 ---------------------